 Stovetop Grilled Chicken Breast

 Cook chicken breast on the stove and get tender, juicy chicken.
 Follow my cooking steps to get moist flavorful chicken every time.
-Slice it and eat it with your cup of butternut squash soup.
+Slice it and eat it with your soup.

 Coconut Shrimp